Pavan-1997/EKS_Prometheus_Helm_Grafana/README.md

 kubectl get service -n grafana
 ```

-### Step 11.5 - Copy the EXTERNAL-IP and paste in browser
+### Step 11.5 - Copy the EXTERNAL-IP and paste in the browser

-Password you mentioned as EKS!sAWSome while creating Grafana Step 10.3
+The password you mentioned as EKS!sAWSome while creating Grafana Step 10.3

 ### Step 11.6 - Import Grafana dashboard from Grafana Labs